Stain Measurement & Calculating Angles of Impact (Screencast)

 Learners examine the use of the tolerances displayed in a title block by calculating the minimum and maximum allowable size of a fabricated part.
 In a brief quiz, students determine whether a part is usable or should be scrapped.

-Students read how to determine and calculate the saturated density for a given sample of soil or aggregate, based on the mass-volume relationship.
+Students read how to determine and calculate the saturated unit weight for a given sample of soil or aggregate, based on the weight-volume relationship.
 Practice problems complete the activity.